“As the birdcatcher I am known by old and young throughout the land.”

 An operatic gateway

 The two men undergo various trials, which Tamino masters.
 Papageno is somewhat more fallible, falling somewhere between hero and loser (like nearly all of us).
-Here’s the scene where he first sees the true form of Papagena, his love interest in the opera:

-Schikaneder went on to found the Theater an der Wien, which opened in 1801.
-The Papagenotor (English: “Papageno Gate”) is the old main entrance and is so-called for the collection of sandstone statues mounted above in a nod to Schikaneder.
+The Papagenotor (English: “Papageno Gate”) is the former main entrance to that same theatre on Millöckergasse.
+The name comes from the collection of sandstone statues mounted above the portal in a nod to Schikaneder.

 In the portrayed scene, Papageno sits with his flute, cloaked in feathers and next to a small birdcage.
 The three child spirits who guide and help him and Tamino throughout the opera surround him.
 (Schikaneder’s niece, Anna, played one of the children at the premiere.)

-The Theater an der Wien has a chequered history but is still going strong as the oldest of Vienna’s three great opera houses.
-Beethoven even lived in it briefly.
-Indeed, the Papagenotor sits opposite Hotel Beethoven and Papagenogasse.
-The latter took its name from the famous theatre entrance in 1876.
+Shikaneder is one of many famous names associated with the location.
+Beethoven even lived there briefly.
+Indeed, the Papagenotor sits opposite Hotel Beethoven on Papagenogasse: the street took its name from the famous theatre entrance in 1876.

 How to get to the Papagenotor